Coached vs. Spontaneous Pushing During Labor: What’s the Difference?

 What Role Does the Support Partner Play in Each Method?

-In both methods, your support partner provides emotional encouragement, assists with breathing techniques, and helps maintain focus.
-They adapt their approach based on your needs, ensuring a supportive environment tailored to your pushing style.
+In both methods, your support partner offers emotional encouragement, helps with breathing, and keeps you focused.
+Their approach adjusts based on your needs, ensuring a supportive environment suited to your pushing style.

 Sharing Is Caring: